jinlab-washu/HapMap-BenchmarkSet-Manuscript/vafEvaluation/README.md

 # Variant Allele Frqunecy Validation Code

-This repository goes over all the code used to validate the VAF of the variants in the truthset.
+This repository goes over all the code used to validate the VAF of the variants in the benchmarkset.

 ## File Structure
 ```markdown